-Jeremy Wexler is a musician from New York residing in the San Francisco Bay Area.
-A recipient of a Fulbright Research Award to study electroacoustic composition at the Krzysztof Penderecki Academy of Music in Kraków, Poland and an ASCAP/SEAMUS Commission Award (2nd prize), his work has been premiered by international visionaries including Ukho Ensemble, Proton Bern, Divertimento Ensemble, Mivos, and ECO Ensemble.
+Jeremy Wexler is a composer/percussionist from New York.
+A recipient of a Fulbright Research Award to study electroacoustic composition at the Krzysztof Penderecki Academy of Music and an ASCAP/SEAMUS Commission Award (2nd prize), his work has been premiered by international visionaries including the Novalis Trio, Ukho Ensemble, Proton Bern, Divertimento Ensemble, Mivos, and ECO Ensemble.
 Jeremy has performed as a conductor, a percussionist, and as a touring drummer.
-Completing his initial studies at SUNY Purchase College (B.M., M.M.), Jeremy is currently a Ph.D. candidate in music composition at the University of California, Berkeley.
+Completing his initial studies at SUNY Purchase College (B.M., M.M.), Jeremy received his Ph.D. in music composition from the University of California, Berkeley.

 Jeremy Wexler is a composer and drummer from New York, USA.
 With a background in rock, electronic, and classical music, Jeremy aims to create vividly colorful music that encompasses a vast emotive landscape within acoustic and electroacoustic mediums.